DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

 The main message of this post is:

+> <span style="color:#1e6bd6; font-weight:600;">
-> **SGD with weight decay implicitly biases each layer toward low-rank structure, and this effect becomes stronger with smaller batch size, larger learning rate, and stronger weight decay.**
+> SGD with weight decay implicitly biases each layer toward low-rank structure, and this effect becomes stronger with smaller batch size, larger learning rate, and stronger weight decay.
+> </span>

 This is not a convergence theorem.
 It is a structural explanation for why low-rank layers naturally emerge during training.